chinanuj/gcp-vm-autoscaling-project/README.md

    ```
    Confirm the changes when prompted.
 This deploys an instance template and a region-based Managed Instance Group with auto-scaling settings.

-**Architecture Diagram:**
-The diagram file is located in diagrams/architecture_diagram.png.

 ## Conclusion